Neto Scariot

 REDUCED DELIVERY TIME

 The task execution time was drastically reduced; we analyzed the creation period of components, landing pages, and ad campaigns.
-The data reveals that we take about 4 times less time to complete the designs.
+The data reveals that we take about 4 times less work to complete the designs.

 Typography